Leading happy and fulfilling lives

 Wycombe Abbey’s approach to boarding is sympathetic to the wishes of modern families.
 Each term includes two Short Leaves (three day exeats) and one Long Leave (Half Term).
 All girls return to their parents or guardians during these times.
 Long Leave holidays are around seven to ten days in length.
 During the rest of term, girls are allowed to spend a number of additional weekends at home.

-We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School.
-This facilitates the creation of community through whole school events, activities and trips.
+We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School and contribute to the creation of community through whole school events, activities and trips.

 Peer encouragement and support